 Please note that there are no overnight facilities on the trail, just pure nature.

 More even terrain from now on.
 Sunlit views of Table Mountain in the morning with our arrival likely to be announced by a troop of baboons.
 Look out for some stray horses in the canyon as well as an interesting grey form of mountain chat.
 Past Verlangvlei (Pool of longing) in the afternoon on our way to the first short cut, overnighting at Breakfast Bend.
-Eighteen kilometres.
+18 kilometres

-On the final morning, a stretch of eight kilometres to reach Ai-Ais (‘Burning water’ in the local Nama language) in time for breakfast and fresh filter coffee.
+On the final morning, a stretch of 8 kilometres to reach Ai-Ais (‘Burning water’ in the local Nama language) in time for breakfast and fresh filter coffee.
 And for many the strong conviction that it must be done again.
 Some day soon..

 Get these right